 The Doctor of Juridical Science (SJD) degree offers candidates an intellectually challenging opportunity for academic specialization.
 Candidates for the SJD conduct research and produce original scholarship under the guidance of IPLP's internationally renowned faculty.
-SJD Students must complete a full-time, two semester year in residency to complete a minimum of 24 credits.

 Courses taught by IPLP faculty include:

 - Federal Indian Law

 - Addressing Domestic Violence